supermaven-inc/supermaven-nvim/README.md

 Upon starting supermaven-nvim, you will be prompted to either use the Free Tier with the command `:SupermavenUseFree` or to activate a Supermaven Pro subscription by following a link, which will connect your Supermaven account.

 If Supermaven is set up, you can use `:SupermavenLogout` to switch versions.

+You can also use `:SupermavenShowLog` to view the logged messages in `path/to/stdpath-cache/supermaven-nvim.log` if you encounter any issues.
+Or `:SupermavenClearLog` to clear the log file.